United States of America

 Wyoming Travel Guide

-The wide open spaces and mountain ranges of the rugged state of Wyoming are populated by a vast array of wildlife.
-Animals far outnumber humans in this, the least populated state in the country.
-Wyoming is a mix of Wild West frontier heritage and spectacular scenery, with a few modern cities and overgrown cowtowns and two spectacular national parks.
+The wide-open spaces and mountain ranges of the rugged state of Wyoming are populated by a vast array of wildlife, which far outnumbers humans in the least populated state in the country.
+A mix of Wild West frontier heritage and spectacular scenery, with a few modern cities, overgrown cow towns, and two spectacular national parks cover this part of the western United States.

-Yellowstone National Park is the oldest on the planet.
-Its location on top of a volcanic crater has resulted in a unique landscape of geysers, fumaroles, mud pots, alpine lakes and canyons.
+Yellowstone National Park is one of the oldest on the planet and is located for the most part in Wyoming.
+Its situation on top of a volcanic crater has resulted in a unique landscape of geysers, fumaroles, mud pots, alpine lakes and canyons.
 The towering granite peaks of Grand Teton National Park further south provide endless opportunities for climbers, hikers and skiers.

-Those who enjoy the outdoors will find a wealth of recreational activities among the breathtaking scenery, especially in the northwest where visitors can hike, kayak, boat or raft, fish, climb, camp and ski to their heart's content.
+Those who enjoy the outdoors will find a wealth of recreational activities among the breathtaking scenery, especially in the northwest where visitors can hike, kayak, boat, raft, fish, climb, camp and ski to their hearts' content.

 Become our Wyoming Travel Expert